London

 April 2019 — A close-up view of a Southern Railway Class 377 Electrostar unit, part of the modern suburban fleet serving routes across South London and the southern counties.
 The green and yellow livery, with sliding central doors and Wi-Fi signage visible through the window, reflects the operator’s current design standard for high-frequency commuter service.
 These electric multiple units, built by Bombardier, form the backbone of Southern’s network—efficiently linking London with Brighton, Gatwick, and the South Coast.
 The clean, modular profile emphasizes function and accessibility typical of post-2000 British rolling stock.

-Southern Class 455 at London Victoria
+Southern Class 455 Train at London Victoria Station

-Southern Class 455 at London Victoria
+Southern Class 455 Train at London Victoria Station

 April 2019 — A Southern Railway Class 455 electric multiple unit prepares to depart from London Victoria station on a suburban service bound for Sutton.
 These 1980s-era trains, built by British Rail Engineering Limited, have long served the dense commuter corridors of South London and Surrey.
 The terminal’s subterranean platforms, seen here beneath the main concourse, handle both Gatwick Express and local Southern services, linking central London with its southern suburbs through one of the busiest rail hubs in Britain.